Turtle Island: The Truth About Stories by Thomas King

 Thomas King's book tells us that "the truth about stories is they're all we are."
 King's book explores the power of story both in native lives and in the lives of every person on this planet.
 Every chapter opens with a telling of the story of the world on the back of a turtle in space, and in each chapter, it is slightly altered to show how stories change through tellers and audiences.
 Their fluidity is itself a characteristic of the story as they traverse through time.

 King provides us with his own telling of the story using a woman named Charm as his Sky Woman.
 Charm is from a different planet and is described as being curious to a fault, often asking the animals of her planet questions they deem to be too nosy.
-When she becomes pregnant she develops a craving for Red Fern Root, which can only be found underneath the oldest tree.
+When she becomes pregnant, she develops a craving for Red Fern Root, which can only be found underneath the oldest tree.
 While digging for the Red Fern Root she digs so deep she makes a hole in the planet, and in her curiosity falls through all the way to earth.
 King tells us that this is a young Earth from before land was created, and in order to save Charm from falling hard and fast into the water and upsetting the stillness of the water, all the water birds fly up to catch her.
 With no land to set her on they offer her the back of the turtle.
 When Charm is almost ready to give birth the animals fear that the turtle will be too crowded, so she asks the animals to dive down to find mud so that she can use its magic to build dry land.
-Many animals try but most fail, until the otter dives down for days before finally surfacing, passed out from exhaustion, clutching mud in their paws.
+Many animals try but most fail, until the otter dives down for days before finally surfacing, passed out from exhaustion, clutching mud in its paws.
 Charm creates land from the mud, magic, and the turtle's back and gives birth to twins which keep the earth in balance.
 One twin flattened out the land, created light, and created woman, while the other made valleys and mountains, shadows, and man.

 King emphasizes that the Turtle Island creation story creates "a world in which creation is a shared activity...a world that begins in chaos and moves toward harmony."
 He explains that understanding and continuing to tell this story creates a world that values these ideas and relationships with nature.
 Without that understanding, we fail to uphold the relationships forged by Charm, the twins, and the animals that created the earth.